ICS Vortex: Biography

-After several months of rumours of ICS Vortex's involvement with Borknagar, it was announced that he was to rejoin Borknagar full-time as a cooperative vocalist with Vintersorg as well as being the band's bass guitarist.
+After several months of rumours of ICS Vortex's involvement with Borknagar, it was announced that he was to rejoin Borknagar full-time as a cooperative vocalist with Vintersorg (and Lars "Lazare" Nedland) as well as being the band's bass guitarist.
 This would last until Vintersorg's departure from the band in 2019, wherein Vortex assumed the role of lead vocalist once again for the first time since 2000.

 2011 also saw the revival of Arcturus, with Vortex once again assuming lead vocal duties.

-He was married to Lise Myhre, a Norwegian artist and creator of the comic Nemi, and they have a son born in 2007.